digitaltrails/vdu_controls/README.md

 Laptop support is optional and controlled by the  __Settings__ > __vdu_control globals__ > __DDC options__ > __laptop panel__.

 The command line utility [brightnessctl](https://github.com/Hummer12007/brightnessctl) is used to emulate DDC control of brightness.
-Brightness control is widely available and packaged for many distros.
+Brightnessctl is widely available and packaged for many distros.

 ``vdu_controls`` will  react to laptop brightness-function-keys or inactivity-dimming.
 (The ``python3-pyudev`` library is employed to listen for